42piratas/hamlet/README.md

 # shakespeare
-shit is about to get!
+shit is about to get real!